sysgain/bosh-azure-template/pivotal-P2P/Readme.md

 ##Solution contains the following
 The diagram above provides the overall deployment architecture for this solution template.
 As a part of deployment, the template launches the following:

 Pivotal Cloud Foundry

 Concourse Continuous Integration

 Apigee Edge Gateway

 Azure Meta Service Broker

+###Pivotal Cloud Foundry
+Pivotal cloud foundry offer developers a production-ready application container runtime and fully automated service deployments.
+Meanwhile, operations teams can sleep easier with the visibility and control made possible by platform-enforced policies and automated lifecycle management.
+Cloud Foundry supports the full lifecycle, from initial development, through all testing stages, to deployment.
+It is therefore well-suited to the continuous delivery strategy.
+Users have access to one or more spaces, which typically correspond to a lifecycle stage.
+For example, an application ready for QA testing might be pushed (deployed) to its project's QA space.
+Different users can be restricted to different spaces with different access permissions in each.
+###Concourse Continuous Integration

 ###RESOURCES
 56 Virtual Machines